Michele Bachmann: Birtherism

 While Bachmann denied being part of the birther movement, she said that Obama could resolve the dispute by producing his long-form birth certificate.
 In April 2011, after Obama released the certificate, George Stephanopoulos asked Bachmann about the issue on Good Morning America.
 She said that its release "should settle the matter", that "I take the president at his word", and that "We have bigger fish to fry".
+Likely in response to these comments by Bachmann, Obama at the White House Correspondent's Dinner of 2011 said, "Michele Bachmann is here, though, I understand, and she is thinking about running for President, which is weird because I hear she was born in Canada.
+Yes, Michele, this is how it starts.
+Just letting you know."

 Donald Trump

 Bachmann vocally supported then-President Donald Trump, saying in 2017 that he "has had the courage and the fortitude to stand up where other Republicans wouldn't dare to stand up."
 She expressed support for Trump's Executive Order 13769, which banned refugees from six majority-Muslim countries.
+In 2019, she was one of the signatories that criticized an op-ed in Christianity Today that called for Trump to be removed from office.

 In December 2020, after the presidential election, Bachmann posted a video online praying for a Trump second term.
-Her prayer specifically called out the contested election results in Georgia, saying: Lord, would you deliver these races in Georgia?
+Her prayer specifically called out the contested election results in Georgia, saying:Lord, would you deliver these races in Georgia?
 O Father, would you deliver various local and state races, Father, that they aren't stolen?
 Would you give us a true vote?
 And, O God, I personally ask, from myself, Michele Bachmann, Lord, would you allow Donald Trump to have a second term as president of the United States?